timharek/timharek.no/content/blog/2021-10-11-trying-aerc.md

 becoming an inconvenience after a few weeks of use I might try to add my work email as well.
 But I guess I have to configure it some more if I'm going to use it for work, as I've already deleted some old emails by accident 😅.

+## UPDATE: 2022-01-09

+I used `aerc` for a month or two and decided to switch back to Apple Mail.
+It's missing some features that I rely on, like aliases.
+It also crashes when it has been open for a certain amount of time.
+I might check out `neomutt` in the future.

 [aerc]: https://aerc-mail.org/
 [aerc-conf]: https://git.sr.ht/~timharek/dotfiles/tree/main/item/.config/aerc